hanwenzhang123/fullstack-note/README.md

 ```

 #### loadsh
-Debounce and throttle are techniques to control how many times we allow a function to be executed over time.
+Debounce and throttle are techniques to control how many times we allow a function to be executed over time
 - debounce -> search bar (auto-complete)
 - throttle -> scrolling / resizing page
-- debounce / throtte -> web performance improvement
+- debounce / throtte -> web performance improvement -> control the number of times the function will be called

 debounce
+- setTimeout
+- like a search bar, you enter text, once yoou finish, wait for the timer done, it will send the request only one time to UI after the time period
-- setTimeout, like we post comments everytime triggers a hard delay, reset the timer to 100 again
+- like we post comments everytime triggers a hard delay, then reset the timer to 100 again
 - “group” multiple sequential calls in a single one.

 ```js